-Overall, the range extender is ideal for the applications where few Wi-Fi devices are connected to it.
+Overall, the range extender is ideal for applications where few Wi-Fi devices are connected to it.
 As for high-density network applications requiring high-quality Wi-Fi signals, wireless AP is the overwhelming choice.
-That's to say, if you need a cost-effective method to extend wireless network range in your home, range extenders will do just fine; but if you live in a large-sized home and you are discontent with the current network speed your router can supply, or you are deploying Wi-Fi network for campuses or enterprises, it is worth to upgrade to a latest standard wireless AP.
+That's to say, if you need a cost-effective method to extend wireless network range in your home, range extenders will do just fine; but if you live in a large-sized home and you are discontent with the current network speed your router can supply, or you are deploying Wi-Fi networks for campuses or enterprises, it is worth upgrading to the latest standard wireless AP.

 Evaluate these two Wi-Fi solutions by comparing their pros, cons, and differences, and you probably already have the verdict.
 In fact, the answer to which Wi-Fi solution is better can be subjective.
 Whether wireless access points or range extenders are better depends on what you want to accomplish.